 The Obverse Of The 2025 American Innovation Dollar

-Two inscriptions mark the obverse: “IN GOD WE TRUST” positioned on the left side and “$1” on the right.
-A stylized gear privy mark sits below the inscriptions, symbolizing industry and innovation.
-This gear design changes slightly each year, making the 2025 version unique to this year’s releases.
+Two inscriptions mark the obverse: “IN GOD WE TRUST” on the left and “$1” on the right.
+A stylized gear privy mark sits below — and crucially, this gear design is slightly modified each year, making the 2025 version unique to this year’s releases and an authentication point for specialists.

 The Reverse Of The 2025 American Innovation Dollar

-The 2025 program honors four states with distinctive reverse designs:
+The 2025 program honors four states with distinctive reverse designs, each created through collaboration between U.S. Mint artists and state officials:

-Arkansas: Raye Montague visualizes an Oliver Hazard Perry–class frigate, with a grid-patterned sea symbolizing the computer-aided design methods she pioneered.
-Inscriptions read “UNITED STATES OF AMERICA”, “ARKANSAS”, and “RAYE MONTAGUE”.
+Arkansas: Features Raye Montague visualizing an Oliver Hazard Perry–class frigate, with a grid-patterned sea evoking the computer-aided drafting methods she pioneered.
+Inscriptions read “UNITED STATES OF AMERICA”, “ARKANSAS”, and “RAYE MONTAGUE.”
+The Commission of Fine Arts reviewed and recommended this design, requesting one revision before final approval.

-Michigan: A 1930s automobile assembly line shows workers positioning a car body, with layered relief depicting sequential production stages.
-Inscriptions include “UNITED STATES OF AMERICA”, “MICHIGAN”, and “AUTO ASSEMBLY LINE”.
+Michigan: A 1930s automobile assembly line shows workers positioning a car body, with layered relief depicting sequential production stages honoring both Ransom Olds’ original concept and Ford’s refinement.
+Inscriptions include “UNITED STATES OF AMERICA”, “MICHIGAN”, and “AUTO ASSEMBLY LINE.”
+This design was also sculpted by Mint Medallic Artist John P. McGraw.

-Florida: A Space Shuttle launches from Kennedy Space Center’s Launch Complex 39, framed by booster exhaust and a star-filled background.
-Inscriptions read “UNITED STATES OF AMERICA” and “FLORIDA”.
+Florida: A Space Shuttle launches from Kennedy Space Center’s Launch Complex 39, framed by solid rocket booster exhaust and a star-filled sky.
+Designed by U.S. Mint Artistic Infusion Program artist Ron Sanders and sculpted by Eric David Custer, it carries inscriptions “UNITED STATES OF AMERICA” and “FLORIDA.”

 Texas: An astronaut conducts a spacewalk near the International Space Station, representing Mission Control’s role in human spaceflight.
-Inscriptions are “UNITED STATES OF AMERICA” and “TEXAS”.
+This design was chosen by the Treasury Secretary over interior control-room concepts preferred by both the Commission of Fine Arts and Citizens Coinage Advisory Committee.
+Inscriptions are “UNITED STATES OF AMERICA” and “TEXAS.”

 Other Features Of The 2025 American Innovation Dollar

 The coins feature a manganese-brass clad composition consisting of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
-This alloy creates the distinctive golden color characteristic of modern dollar coins.
+This alloy produces the distinctive golden color that modern dollar coins are known for — and unlike older silver dollar series, these coins have no precious metal content, so their value comes entirely from collector demand rather than melt value.

-Each coin weighs 8.1 grams and measures 26.49 millimeters in diameter with a thickness of 2.0 millimeters.
-The edge contains incused inscriptions rather than reeding, displaying “2025”, the mint mark (P for Philadelphia, D for Denver, or S for San Francisco), and the motto “E PLURIBUS UNUM”.
+Each coin weighs 8.1 grams and measures 26.49 millimeters in diameter with a 2.0mm thickness.
+The edge contains incused (recessed) lettering displaying “2025”, the mint mark (P for Philadelphia, D for Denver, or S for San Francisco), and “E PLURIBUS UNUM.”

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)